• Who is Portland Copwatch?

-Portland Copwatch is an outgrowth of the People Overseeing Police Study Group (POPSG), a grassroots group promoting police accountability through citizen action.
-POPSG was formed as a project of Peace and Justice Works (formerly Portland Peaceworks) in June, 1992.
+Portland Copwatch (PCW) is a grassroots group promoting police accountability through citizen action.
+Portland Copwatch, originally known as POPSG* was formed as a project of Peace and Justice Works (formerly Portland Peaceworks) in June, 1992.
 In January, 1992, Portland Police shot a 12-year old boy who had been taken hostage, and in April of that year, Los Angeles erupted in the wake of the Rodney King verdict.
-Since its formation, Copwatch/POPSG has consulted dozens of groups and individuals locally and nationwide on the issue of civilian review of the police, assembled a broad range of reports, articles, interviews, and other resources; and written a "Proposal for an Effective Civilian Review Board."
+Since its formation, PCW has consulted dozens of groups and individuals locally and nationwide on the issue of civilian review of the police, assembled a broad range of reports, articles, interviews, and other resources; and written a "Proposal for an Effective Civilian Review Board."

-Copwatch/POPSG also participates in community forums on police accountability, and regularly attends meetings of Portland's "review board", known as the Citizens Review Committee of the Independent Police Review Division, as well as the [Police] Chief's Forum.
+PCW also participates in community forums on police accountability, and regularly attends meetings of Portland's "review board", known as the Citizen Review Committee of the Independent Police Review Division, and other bodies (such as the now-defunct [Police] Chief's Forum).

 Since late 1992, we have maintained the Portland Copwatch incident report line for monitoring police behavior in Portland.
 We take reports and present complainants with options to seek remands in cases of police misconduct, harassment, and/or brutality.

 In December, 1993, we published the first issue of our newsletter, the People's Police Report.
-Each of the subsequent issues has included information regarding local and national police accountability efforts; reprints of portions of the Portland Police Association's newsletter which are overtly hostile toward the citizenry; and (in all but two issues) a wallet-size "Your Rights and the Police" card in English, Spanish, Russian, Serbo-Croation, or Vietnamese.
+Each of the subsequent issues has included information regarding local and national police accountability efforts; reprints of portions of the Portland Police Association's newsletter which are overtly hostile toward the citizenry; and (in most issues) a wallet-size "Your Rights and the Police" card in English, Spanish, Russian, Serbo-Croation, Vietnamese, or Arabic.

 From late 1995 to fall 1996 we conducted foot patrols in Portland's "Old Town" area where many homeless and Latino people congregate.
 During these "Copwatch beats", we observe police behavior, make contacts and spread information throughout the community.
 We coordinated these beats with Sisters of the Road Cafe, a local restaurant which employs and caters to the homeless population, as well as JOIN, a Center for Involvement, a homeless advocacy organization located on Portland's east side.
 We have also walked a "beat" on Hawthorne Blvd and done Copwatching at a number of demonstrations.